Cycerotki/NoteFren/README.md

 - Ollama
 - Redis

-## I want to try build this myself
+## I want to try build this myself!
 When there is time, tutorials will be written.
 For now, we will list commands in subsections with brief descriptions.